-• The last educational space provided by Thomson is called the Lab.
-Here avatars sit in front of virtual computer terminals and engage into the management of simulated technical equipment like routers or servers.
-Thomson is probably one of the most advanced education simulation in Second Life, however they have choosen to replicate traditional tools and methods.
-This is in accordance with a three stage technology appropriation and exploitation model (Bates, 2000).
-First the new technology is used to replicate the established form and practice.
-Second the new media is used to improve traditional ways of teaching and learning.
+The latest educational space provided by Thomson is called The Lab.
+Here, avatars sit in front of virtual computer terminals and engage in the management of simulated technical equipment, like routers or servers.
+Thomson is probably one of the most advanced education simulation in Second Life.
+However, they have chosen to replicate traditional tools and methods.
+This is in accordance with the three stage technology appropriation and exploitation model put forward by Bates (2000).

+First, the new technology is used to replicate the established form and practice.
+Second, the new media are used to improve traditional ways of teaching and learning.
 Only in the third stage, after experience has been gathered, educators make use of the true potential of a given technology.
-The 3D virtual worlds are still so new that Thomson is a great example of a stage oneusage of Second Life for education.
+The 3D virtual worlds are still so new that Thomson is a great example of a stage one usage of Second Life for education.

-An informative overview about Thomsons activities can be found a video21.
+An informative overview about Thomsons activities can be found in a video21.